stnolting/neorv32/README.md

 * The clock frequencies marked with a "c" are constrained clocks.
 The remaining ones are _f_max_ results from the place and route timing reports.
 * The Upduino and the Arty board have on-board SPI flash memories for storing the FPGA configuration.
 These device can also be used by the default NEORV32 bootloader to store and automatically boot an application program after reset (both tested successfully).
+* The setups with `PMP` implement 2 regions with a minimal granularity of 32kB.

 ## Performance